pixeline/php-in-the-browser/README.md

 php-in-the-browser
 ==================

-PHP In The Browser is a php code editor that allows you to quickly test some php code and functions.
+PHP In The Browser is a php package that allows you to quickly test some php code and functions.
+It's like a console, but for PHP.
 Really useful tool for php development.

 ![Screenshot](https://github.com/pixeline/php-in-the-browser/raw/master/screenshot.png)